GUIDE 2025

 Business plan

 Every company starts with a complete business plan to develop a vision and secure funding.
-If a company is launching a new branch, it still needs to start with a business plan.
+If a company is launching a new branch, it must begin with a business plan.

 In any case, the business plan has a few predetermined sections.
 To develop the ideal business plan, include the following sections in it.

-• Executive Summary – includes the business concept, product, or service, along with the target market.
+• Executive Summary – includes the business concept, product, service, and target market.
 It may also include information on key personnel, legal entity, founding date, location, and brief financial information.

-• Product or Service Description – includes what the offering is, what value it provides, and what stage of development it is in currently.
+• Product or Service Description – includes what the offering is, what value it provides, and what current stage of development it is in.

 • Team Members – includes all the information on the management team.